Saturday 3rd December – Walk in clinic being held by Dr Julie James between 9am and 11:30am and Dr Gerald Enright will

-Dr Gerald Enright joined our Team on the 23rd August 2016 – Bookings Available Now
+Dr Gerald Enright joined our Team in August 2016 – Bookings Available Now

 Following graduation from The University of Sydney and residency at The Royal Prince Alfred Hospital and The Royal Children’s Hospital, Gerald undertook a Diploma in Obstetrics and pursued a rural GP career for twenty five years .